AdrianLeAsian/InventorySystem/memory-bank/progress.md

 - **IMPROVED:** The "Inventory Overview" heading and summary cards on `dashboard.php` are now grouped within a single container.
 - **SECURITY IMPROVEMENT:** All database interactions now use prepared statements to prevent SQL injection.
 - **SECURITY IMPROVEMENT:** Session-based authentication checks have been added to `dashboard.php`, `inventory.php`, `reports.php`, and `users.php` to prevent unauthorized direct access.
+- **NEW:** Import and Export functionality for inventory data via CSV files on `inventory.php`.
+- **FIXED:** CSV import now correctly adds items to the tables by handling authentication redirects gracefully.
+- **NEW:** CSV import now supports UPSERT (Update or Insert) functionality for items based on their name.
+- **NEW:** CSV import now handles `item_batches` for perishable items, replacing existing batches with new data from the CSV during updates.
+- **FIXED:** Resolved a PHP parse error in `import_csv.php` that was preventing the script from executing correctly.
+- **IMPROVED:** Enabled stricter MySQLi error reporting and added extensive logging to `import_csv.php` for better debugging.
+- **DIAGNOSED:** Identified that CSV import rows are skipped if category or location names do not exist in the database, or if other data quality issues (e.g., invalid stock, unit, expiry date formats) are present in the CSV row.

 **What's left to build:**
 - Reporting functionality (as indicated by `reports.php`).